 I start all of my cases with going back to the beginning of where your violation began.
 Why did the police contact you?
 Was it a checkpoint, a traffic violation or a tip from another person?
 Laws are in place to protect you from illegal stops, searches and seizures.
 How did the officer get to suspect you may be under the influence of drugs or alcohol?
 Again, rules are in place that need to be followed.
 What testing was done?
 Was the testing done correctly?
 This could apply to the standard field sobriety tests (“SFST”) done by the officer, the breathalyzer machine or chemical testing done by the crime lab.
 All of these have rules that needed to be followed.
 There are more laws and rules dealing with many areas of a DUI or other traffic or criminal investigation.
 If we can show certain rules or laws weren’t followed it’s possible to have some or all evidence kept out of your case.
 That could save your driver’s license, put you in a much better position for trial or it could even result in having your case dismissed without having to go to trial.

 To be effective as a defense attorney you need to go through each step a piece at a time and you need to know what you are looking for.
 I spent several years as a prosecutor and I went through a lot of training with the police officers.
 Later in my career I assisted with training the police officers on many areas of the law including DUIs.
 I was also available 24 hours a day to answer calls for officers that needed more direction or advice.
 Now I’ve been working on the Criminal Defense side for more than 10 years.
-Now I’m available to help you 24 hours a day, contact me at InfinitiTeam Legal Solutions, PLLC today.
+I’m available to help you 24 hours a day, contact me at InfinitiTeam Legal Solutions, PLLC today.